pasqualerossi/42-Piscine/README.md

 C04, C05 and C06 (with possibly C07 if you want to)

 - This week continue with your C Projects and suggest that from Wednesday onwards to prepare for your final exam.
+- Continue and push your C Projects on the final weekend of the piscine as Sunday at 5pm, the 42 Intra closes and piscine is over.
 </br>
 NOTE: Don't stress with the exams, I failed the first 3 exams (Exam 00, Exam 01 and Exam 02) and only passed the last exam (Exam 03).